22940dev/hugo-frameview/content/projects.md

 ## Dendron

-[Dendron](https://dendron.so/) is an hierarchical note taking tool that grows as you do.
-It's built on top of VSCode as an extension and creates published web pages for all the markdown files.
+[Dendron](https://dendron.so/) is an [open-source](https://github.com/dendronhq/dendron), local-first, markdown-based, note-taking tool built on top of VSCode that lets you publish content on the web.

 ## Alfred Workflows